[Last updated July 8, 2025]

 What happens if you don’t take an RMD?

 In short, penalties.
-One way to look at penalties on required minimum distributions is the IRS getting their cut, on schedule, whether through taxes or penalties.
 It’s better to make the withdrawal to avoid being taxed twice on the same amount.

 The penalty for not hitting your annual RMD is 25% of the shortfall.
-If someone misses their RMD by $4,000 in 2024, a $1,000 penalty would be imposed (25% of $4,000) in addition to the income taxes on whatever amount the account holder withdraws that year.
+If someone misses their RMD by $4,000, a $1,000 penalty would be imposed (25% of $4,000) in addition to the income taxes on whatever amount the account holder withdraws that year.